+- Limited Enrollment Application (available online or from the Admissions Office) - ACT or SAT scores - Official high school transcripts (up to last completed semester)

+Program specifics:

-- Limited Enrollment Application (available from the Admissions Office) - ACT or SAT Results - Official High School Transcripts (up to your last completed semester) - Program specifics: - High school seniors meeting the above requirements are eligible to take two courses - Students in the Early Entry Program receive an 80% discount off normal tuition rates. - Fees for class notes, books and transcripts are not included in the discounted rate. - Course registration will begin when all documents have been received and full payment for course fees has been made. - Credits completed are fully transferable.
+- High school seniors meeting the above requirements are eligible to take up to 12 credit hours through the Early Entry Program. - Students in the Early Entry Program are given an 80% discount on the current per-credit-hour tuition rate.
+A minimal additional charge may apply to cover course note packets. - The cost of books for each course and transcript fees are not included in the discounted tuition rate. - Course registration will begin when all documents have been received and full payment for course fees has been made. - Credits completed are fully transferable.